Providing Skilled Legal Expertise

 An Order for alimony defines only the present obligations of former spouses and, whether set by a court or agreed upon by the parties, is always subject to review and modification on a showing of “substantial change in circumstances.”
 Lepis v.
 Lepis, 83 N.J.
 139 (1980).
 Changed circumstances in each specific case are extremely fact sensitive.

-It also matters whether you are a self-employed individual or non-self-employed individual, as there may be different standards that apply.
+Under the new statute, it is relevant as to whether you are a self-employed individual or non-self-employed individual, as there may be different standards that apply.

 When seeking a termination or modification based on retirement, the timing of your agreement is equally critical.
 The amendment to the alimony statute has three standards: